TPi-Home/Budget/README.md

 This is the software I am building to automate my budget and expense spreadsheets.
 Included on the (pre)release page is a template of the spreadsheet I am modeling this after.
 **********************************************************************
 **Features Pending:**<br />
-*Add an option to change the colors of the spreadsheet theme <br />
+*Add a bool isSplit column for totaling bills to reduce warnings from Excel regarding consistency of formulas *Add an option to change the colors of the spreadsheet theme <br />
 *Add an option to split bills that isn't half and an option to split by amount of people on a bill <br />
 *Simple graphical user interface<br />